 The BHL portal provides free access to hundreds of thousands of volumes, comprising over 58 million pages, from the 15th-21st centuries.
 In addition to public domain content, BHL works with rights holders to obtain permission to make in-copyright materials openly available under Creative Commons licenses.

 BHL actively engages with worldwide audiences using a range of social media tools and online initiatives.
-Through Flickr, BHL provides access to over 170,000 free nature images from its collection, enabling greater discovery and expanding its audience to the worlds of art and design.
-BHL also supports a variety of citizen science projects that encourage volunteers to help enhance collection data.
+Through Flickr, BHL provides access to over 220,000 free nature images from its collection, enabling greater discovery and expanding its audience to the worlds of art and design.
+BHL also supports a variety of volunteer projects that encourage the public to help enhance collection data.